facelessuser/backrefs/docs/src/markdown/refs.md

 `\P{UnicodeProperty}` | Inverse Unicode property character class.
 Can be used in character classes `[]`.
 See [Unicode Properties](#unicode-properties) for more info.
 `\PX`                 | Inverse Unicode property character class where `X` is the uppercase letter that represents the General Category property.
 For instance, `\PL` would be equivalent to `\P{L}` or `\P{Letter}`.
 `[[:alnum:]]`         | Though not really a back reference, support for POSIX style character classes is available.
 See [POSIX Style Properties](#posix-style-properties) for more info.
-`\N{UnicodeName}`     | Named characters are are normally ignored in Re, but Backrefs adds support for them.
+`\N{UnicodeName}`     | Named characters are normally ignored in Re, but Backrefs adds support for them.
 `\m`                  | Start word boundary.
 Translates to `\b(?=\w)`.
 `\M`                  | End word boundary.
 Translates to `\b(?<=\w)`.
 `\h`                  | **Deprecated: Use `\p{Horiz_Space}` instead.** Horizontal whitespace.
 Equivalent to using `[[:blank:]]` or `[\t\p{Zs}]`.